Bi-Lipschitz equivalent cones with different degrees: Abstract

 \section{Abstract}

-We show that for every $k\ge 3$ there exist complex algebraic cones of dimension $k$ with isolated singularities, which are bi-Lipschitz and semi-algebraically equivalent but they have different degrees.
+We show that for every $k\ge 3$, there exist complex algebraic cones of dimension $k$ with isolated singularities, which are bi-Lipschitz and semi-algebraically equivalent but have different degrees.
 We also prove that homeomorphic projective hypersurfaces with dimension greater than 2 have the same degree.
-In the final part of the paper, we classify links of real cones with base $\mathbb{P}^1\times \mathbb{P}^2.$ As an application we give an example of three four dimensional real algebraic cones in $\mathbb{R}^8$ with isolated singularity which are semi-algebraically and bi-Lipschitz equivalent but they have non-homeomorphic bases.
+In the final part of the paper, we classify links of real cones with base $\mathbb{P}^1_{\mathbb{R}}\times \mathbb{P}^2_{\mathbb{R}}.$ As an application, we give an example of three four-dimensional real algebraic cones in $\mathbb{R}^8$ with isolated singularities, which are semi-algebraically and bi-Lipschitz equivalent but have non-homeomorphic bases.
+We also discover some new properties to study the links of real algebraic varieties.
+In particular, we show that for cones over $\mathbb{P}_{\R}^1\times \mathbb{P}_{\R}^2$ and for cones over $\mathbb{P}_{\R}^k$, the multiplicity mod 2 is a metric invariant.
+Moreover, we give examples of real algebraic manifolds that are not diffeomorphic to projective manifolds of odd degree.